boyter/boyter.org/content/posts/sloc-cloc-code-can-a-crusty-go-program-outperform-a-well-written-rust-project.md

 // SLIDE CHANGE

+The other way is to get cyclomatic complexity

 However in the .NET world you can use Visual Studio to count code as well.
 But it also gives you a count of the complexity of code.
 This tells you where the problematic files are likely to be.
 The complexity estimate is a meaure of the number of branch conditions in the code.

+So thats where we are

 // SLIDE CHANGE